dataninja-python/iGarageSale/README.md

         i'm still unsure if we did that in the fruits auth example

 ## Challenges
+* By far the greatest challenge was converting code written in the Amazon clone course from ES5 to ES6 so it worked as expected.
+It required hours of reading documentation on mongoose, mongo, and other packages used.

 * I quickly realized I lacked a firm understanding of CRUD and WHY things were connected as they were in our fruits app.
 To resolve this, I reviewied classes and took the 8-hr udemy course mentioned above.